AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/databases/ats.md

 | ---------- | ----------- |
 | `connectionString` | A connection string to connect to your [!DNL Azure Table Storage] instance.
 The connection string to connect to ATS instance.
 The connection string pattern for ATS is `DefaultEndpointsProtocol=https;AccountName={ACCOUNT_NAME};AccountKey={ACCOUNT_KEY}`. |

-For more information about getting started refer to [this [!DNL Azure Table Storage] document](https://docs.microsoft.com/en-us/azure/storage/common/storage-introduction).
+For more information about getting started, refer to [this [!DNL Azure Table Storage] document](https://docs.microsoft.com/en-us/azure/storage/common/storage-introduction).

 ## Connect your [!DNL Azure Table Storage] account